-Just over a year since its implementation and adoption, the DRC's Revised Mining Code has brought with it positive changes to corporate social responsibility, environmental protection, transparency and ensured better controlled legal and fiscal frameworks.
+Just over a year since its implementation and adoption, the Revised Mining Code in DRC has brought with it positive changes to corporate social responsibility, environmental protection, transparency and ensured better controlled legal and fiscal frameworks.

 A bone of contention for the mining sector remains the new tax measures that were introduced, says PwC assurance and advisory partner for Francophone Africa JEAN JACQUES MUKULA.